jundalisay/sp/content/en/social/economics/principles/part-1/chapter-01b.md

 Unlike Economics which is based on the **Negative Force**, as matter and selfishness, Supereconomics is based on the Positive Force, as aether and svadharma.

-## Selfish Interest Versus or Svadharma or Personal Passion
+## Selfish Interest Versus or Svadharma as Self-Purpose

-**Svadharma** means personal dharma, which in this case means personal passion or purpose.
+**Svadharma** means personal dharma, which in this case means personal duty.

 {{< q a="Krishna" c="Bhagavad Gita, Chapter 3, Verse 35" >}}
 It is better to do one's own duty, even he fails to succeed in doing the duty of another.
 It is better to die performing one's duty, than to do another's duty with fear.